Breadalbane (ship): Characteristics

 Breadalbane was built by Hedderwich & Rowan for a Scottish merchant consortium in a shipyard on the Clyde River, in Scotland in 1843.
 She was named after Breadalbane, a region of the Scottish Highlands.
 The ship was originally used to transport wine, wool and grain to Europe, and spent her first ten years sailing between England and Calcutta carrying various goods.

 Breadalbane was a 428-ton, wooden square-rigged sailing ship.
 The design was similar to hundreds of other trans-oceanic ships used in early Victorian times.
 She was 38.1 m long, with a beam of 7.3 m and a hold depth of 5.5 m.

 Arctic service

 In the spring of 1853, the Royal Navy called the ship into service to transport coal and other supplies to the North Star, a depot ship.
-She left the Thames River in 1853, accompanied by HMS Phoenix (the first propeller ship in the Arctic), and arrived at a rallying point at Beechey Island later that year.
+She left the Thames River in 1853, accompanied by HMS Phoenix (one of the first screw propulsion ships in the Arctic), and arrived at a rallying point at Beechey Island later that year.

 Her new mission would be to carry supplies to Sir Edward Belcher's high Arctic search expedition in the Resolute Bay area (now part of Nunavut).
 Since 1852, Belcher's expedition had been searching for the Franklin Expedition.
 The ship and crew had gone missing while searching for a passage through the Arctic seas.
 Belcher's expedition was both the largest, and the last sent by the Royal Navy.